What is a Cochrane dissemination product?

 The dissemination or knowledge translation skills of the members of your team, or any other “in-house” assets you may have that may help you create a certain product.

 The partnerships you have established with organizations or groups and how you can leverage their existing products and channels to share your findings.
 For example, Cochrane has a number of existing dissemination channels you could use to share your work.

 The message you would like to share from the findings of your Cochrane Review.
 You might have multiple messages to share as a result of a review, or one or two key pieces of information.
 Keep in mind that the message might be different for different audiences.

 The goal of sharing that message.
 What do you hope happens with your audience when you share the findings of your review?
 Examples include: generate awareness, impart knowledge, impact practice change, inform further research.
 The goal might be different for different audiences.

 - The resources and budget you can dedicate to dissemination.
 For example, a website platform, design tools, printing, access to a webcam, etc. A well done, simpler dissemination product is better than a poorly-executed, ambitious dissemination product.

 Choosing images for sharing evidence

 Many of the dissemination strategies below make use of images to help share the results of Cochrane Reviews.
 The images you use have the potential to reinforce the message that Cochrane is a trustworthy source of reliable information to support health decisions, but they can also undermine credibility and put people off.
 Careful image selection is important, and the Choosing images for sharing evidence guide can help.
-Download the guide here, and learn how it was created here, and watch a webinar on the guidance here.
+Download the guide here, learn how it was created here, and watch a webinar on the guidance here.